helm/chartmuseum/README.md

 You are no longer required to maintain your own version of index.yaml using `helm repo index --merge`.

 The `--gen-index` CLI option (described above) can be used to generate and print index.yaml to stdout.

+Upon index regeneration, *ChartMuseum* will, however, save a statefile in storage called `index-cache.yaml` used for cache optimization.
+This file is only meant for internal use, but may be able to be used for migration to simple storage.

 ## Mirroring the official Kubernetes repositories
 Please see `scripts/mirror_k8s_repos.sh` for an example of how to download all .tgz packages from the official Kubernetes repositories (both stable and incubator).